 To return to the train station after the game, follow the main road back the way you came.
 Turn left and follow the road all the way until you reach the train station on your left, directly after the Station Hotel and Bar.

-If however you fancy catching a flick, Gloucester’s vintage cinema is the perfect setting.
-Sherbrone Cinema shows the latest films in a unique art-deco 137 year old cinema, which is fully equipped with up-to-date digital projection and Dolby surround sound.
+This is one of my favourite things to do in Gloucester, as it’s not that well known even by those residing in the city.
+So if you fancy catching a box office flick, Gloucester’s vintage cinema is the perfect setting.
+Sherborne Cinema shows the latest films in a unique art-deco 137 year old cinema, which is fully equipped with up-to-date digital projection and Dolby surround sound.

 With tickets at just £6 and refreshments from £1 for a hot drink in a mug your visit won’t break the bank.
 There is only a single screen so you’ll need to check the programme before your visit.